johnnyfs/haskell-docker-dev/README.md

 RUN cabal install microlens-th
 ```

+## Multi-stage dev/build/prod

 Or extend it even further to create a multi-stage build based on the dev environment.
+(The runtime containers are usually only ~2MB.)

 ```Dockerfile
 FROM haskell-docker-dev:latest AS dev